 About this notice

-The Hearing Space takes the privacy of personal data seriously and we are committed to the security of, and transparency around, how we handle personal data.
+The Hearing Space takes personal data privacy seriously and we are committed to the security of, and transparency around, how we handle personal data.
 This information is intended to inform you about the types of personal data we process, how we collect it and our legal bases for doing so.
-It also informs you of your rights in relation to personal data we may hold about you and how you can contact us should you have any queries or concerns about this.
+It also informs you of your rights about personal data we may hold about you and how you can contact us should you have any queries or concerns about this.

 ‘The Hearing Space or ‘we’ (or ‘our’ or ‘us’) refers to the Hearing Space Ltd. Our registered address is Lister House, Lister Hill, Leeds, LS18 5AZ.